-To freeze or not to freeze ---- is a question I am often asked.
+To freeze or not to freeze —- is a question I am often asked.
 The answer is yes, freezing is good, BUT there are guidelines and suggestions for successful freezing and, more importantly, for thawing.
 When you freeze foods, the pathogens which cause food-borne illnesses, cannot grow.
-These illnesses can play havoc with diabetes when they occur, causing vomiting, diarrhea and weakness, thus throwing blood sugar numbers off the charts.
+These illnesses can play havoc with diabetes when they occur, causing vomiting, diarrhea, and weakness, thus throwing blood sugar numbers off the charts.
 Freezing preserves quality by slowing down the chemical processes that destroy foods.
-However, if foods are frozen for too long a period, the color, texture and flavor will deteriorate.
+However, if foods are frozen for too long a period, the color, texture, and flavor will deteriorate.
 Best to follow any labeling directions or expiration dates on all packaged foods you stash in the freezer.
-Consider that foods you buy from the freezer department in your supermarket are usually "flash-frozen" or IQF (individually quick frozen) in industrial machines that freeze food in minutes.
+Consider what foods you buy from the freezer department in your supermarket are usually “flash-frozen” or IQF (individually quick frozen) in industrial machines that freeze food in minutes.
 Your home freezer does not have the capability to drop to the low temperatures of commercial freezers.
-It's a good idea to buy a freezer thermometer (sold in any supermarket) and keep it in freezer.
-Check it periodically to be sure freezer temp doesn't go above 0 degrees.
+It’s a good idea to buy a freezer thermometer (sold in any supermarket) and keep it in the freezer.
+Check it periodically to be sure freezer temp doesn’t go above 0 degrees.

 Tips for Packing Foods to Freeze

-- When placing fresh foods in freezer, arrange on a single layer until they freeze.
+- When placing fresh foods in the freezer, arrange on a single layer until they freeze.
 Small amounts freeze faster.
 Faster is better because it gives less of a chance for destructive ice crystals to form.
 As the water in food freezes, these crystals form and rupture cell walls resulting in changes in flavor and texture of food.
 For example, it is better if you freeze 2-cup portions of stock instead of a 1-quart container.

-- Freezers work best when full, although jamming packages and containers into the freezer is not the best way to go.
+- Freezers work best when full, although jamming packages and containers into the freezer are not the best way to go.
 You can fill a plastic jug with water and freeze to fill space.

 - Refrigerator freezers are not meant for long term freezing because of temperature fluctuations through opening the door.
-The self defrost feature in your freezer heats and cools to melt frost causing more temperature irregularities.
-Short terms of 1 - 2 months are a reasonable window.
+The self defrosts feature in your freezer heats and cools to melt frost causing more temperature irregularities.
+Short terms of 1 – 2 months are a reasonable window.

-If you keep a home freezer in the basement or garage, here is a time line for foods that freeze well and those that don't.
+If you keep a home freezer in the basement or garage, here is a timeline for foods that freeze well and those that don’t.
 Flour and egg whites are good for up to a year.
 Bread and dough = 8 months, peeled bananas = 1 month, nuts and butter are safe up to 9 months, soups, stews and stocks = 4 months, red meat = 4-12 months, poultry = 9-12 months and seafood keeps safe 3 -6 months.

 Certain foods rebel with taste and textural changes when banished to the freezer.
-Cream and custard filings, sour cream, yogurt, milk, high moisture vegetables like cabbage and lettuce, all let it be known they do not want to spend time in the freezer.
+Cream and custard fillings, sour cream, yogurt, milk, high moisture vegetables like cabbage and lettuce, all let it be known they do not want to spend time in the freezer.